heysokam/confy/doc/design.md

 4. Call -their- buildsystem (eg: make)
 5. and only THEN build your app ...

-You can't... because you have to declare the code, not run it.
+You can't... because you declare the code, not run it.

 In this simple case:
 - You cannot enter the folder and call a custom tool on its contents.
   The repository does not exist.
 It has not been downloaded yet.
+- You need to:
-- You need to declare what tool will be run, and how it works.
+- ... declare what tool will be run, and how it works.
 - ... declare what folder the builder will enter, and when it will be available.
 - ... declare what action to run and with which tool
 - ... declare that the action depends on the folder already existing.